Profar, Lamet lead Padres to 1-0 win over Rockies

 SAN DIEGO (AP) — Jurickson Profar hit an RBI double with no outs in the ninth inning for the San Diego Padres, who got a brilliant performance from right-hander Dinelson Lamet to beat the Colorado Rockies 1-0 on Monday night for their sixth victory in eight games.

+“This one hurts,” Tingler said.
+“But at the same time we’re going to have some guys step up.
+We’re going to hold ground and we’re going to get him back.
+When he gets back we’re going to be in a good position.”

+Hosmer was having a good season, hitting the ball in the air more than he had in recent seasons.
+He was hitting .291 with eight homers and 32 RBIs, and was part of the Padres’ “Slam Diego” outburst in mid-August, when they became the first team in history to hit four grand slams in four straight games.

 Pinch-hitter Greg Garcia started the winning rally when he poked an opposite-field single past third baseman Nolan Arenado leading off the ninth.
-He was replaced by pinch-runner Jorge Mateo, who scored on Profar’s double to right off Carlos Estévez.
+He was replaced by speedy pinch-runner Jorge Mateo, who scored on Profar’s double to right off Carlos Estévez.

 Drew Pomeranz (1-1) pitched the ninth for the win.